ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/inference.md

 plt.show()
 ```

-The code detailed above performs inference on the saved PyTorch model using 16 randomly-selected images from the MNIST test dataset, and then displays them alongside their predicted and actual labels.
+This code performs inference on the saved PyTorch model using 16 randomly-selected images from the MNIST test dataset, and then displays them alongside their predicted and actual labels.

 As before, start by importing the necessary Python libraries: